aws-solutions-library-samples/guidance-for-simple-and-scalable-serverless-load-testing-on-aws/README.md

 ## Overview

 Small and medium-sized game studios often perceive load testing as a complex and costly activity where the challenges and time investment far outweigh the benefits.
 Adding to that perception are solutions that are tailored towards financially sound, large enterprises and companies with dedicated load testing teams and in-house expertise.
-However, load testing isnâ€™t reserved only for high-profile releases or big studios.
-They can provide valuable insights for studios of any size, without requiring massive budgets or infrastructure.
+Load testing shouldn't be reserved only for high-profile releases or big studios.
+They can provide valuable insights to studios of any size, without requiring massive budgets or infrastructure.
 Even modest load tests, simulating hundreds or a few thousand concurrent users can uncover performance bottlenecks, identify server scaling issues, and validate key systems.

 The following solution is simple, secure, fully-managed and scalable.
 It is meant to introduce teams to load testing, help them run large scale tests, gain actionable insights and confidence, understand the value in the practice, and eventually grow and shape their own load testing strategy.
 The solution centers around [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/), [AWS Fargate](https://aws.amazon.com/fargate/), and open-source load testing framework [Locust](https://locust.io/), and can be built upon as the team's proficiency and load testing program grows.
 For instance, teams can eventually take over the management of the underlying nodes to unlock further optimizations and cost savings, can add persistence layers (InfluxDB, Prometheus, Graphite, or AWS managed services), add more robust monitoring and observability layers (Grafana, New Relic, AWS CloudWatch), and even enhance alerting and notification capabilities (posting to SNS topics, sending email/SMS, posting to Slack channels).